Diff4Earth/ige-jaxathon-2025/README.md

-# Welcomeo to Jaxathon 2025 landing page
+# Welcome to the JAXATHON 2025 landing page
 We share here information on our upxcoming hackathon for JAX-based project.